A loop in Python is a way to run the same code over and over. In Python, there are two different types of loops – for loops and while loops.

 Here is an example:

-The code start off by assigning a value 5 to the variable
+The code starts by assigning a value 5 to the variable

 We then enter the loop.
 The loop will execute while ever